| A Girl of the 1920s Grows

 in the 1950s and 60s

-Dorothy Arthur married William Burns in 1949.
-They moved to Virginia, where he found work as a design engineer at the famous shipyard in Newport News.
+Dorothy married William Burns in 1949.
+They moved to Virginia, where he found work as an engineer at the famous shipyard in Newport News.
 They raised three children through the 1950s and 1960s.

 Like most married women of that time, Mrs. Burns was a full time homemaker.
 She kept active in the community as a volunteer, however, as did most of the ladies she knew.

 Technology?
-There were still no video games, home computers, or cell phones.
-The family had a TV set, but there were only four TV channels.
-Movie tickets cost about a dollar.
+There were no video games, home computers, or cell phones.
+The family had a TV set, but there were only four channels.
 Her children mostly played outdoors.